 Disputes, controversies, or claims among the Parties that remain unresolved at the expiration of the period specified in Section 12.3 may be referred by either Party to and shall finally and exclusively be settled by arbitration.
 The seat of arbitration shall follow the Cognite entity that entered into the Subscription Order Form with the Customer in accordance with the table below.

-The Customer shall not assign this MSA, unless agreed between the Parties.
+To the extent permitted by Applicable Laws, Cognite may assign this MSA.
+The Customer shall not assign this MSA, unless agreed between the Parties in writing.

 Cognite shall be entitled to update this MSA to reflect changes in Applicable Laws, modifications to the Subscription Items, or for any other legitimate and reasonable reason.